2022 Jeep Compass Trim Levels, Configurations & Comparisons.

 Both trim levels share the same infotainment system with an 8.4-inch touchscreen display.
 There's an AM/FM stereo with SiriusXM Radio Service.
 Both models get six speakers.
 Audio controls are mounted on the steering wheel for safe and convenient access.
 Apple's CarPlay app and Google's Android Auto are both compatible with this system.

-Jeep calls this multimedia system Uconnect® 5.
-There are USB ports for connecting devices to the system as well as for charging.
-Bluetooth Technology allows for hands-free phone calls to be made through the system.
-It also makes it easy to stream one's favorite music from a smartphone to the six speakers.
-A 4G LTE Wi-Fi Hot Spot is standard and allows everyone riding in the Compass to stay connected.
+Jeep's Uconnect® 5 has USB ports for connecting devices to the system as well as for charging.
+Thanks to Bluetooth Technology, you can make hands-free phone calls while on the road.
+Besides, it also makes it easy to stream your favorite music from your device to the six speakers.
+A 4G LTE Wi-Fi Hot Spot is standard, allowing everyone aboard in the Compass to stay connected.

 AC and heating is standard, of course, but the Latitude gets access to Dual-Zone Auto Temperature Control.
 Power windows and locks are standard for all models of the Compass.
 Both trims have the same Advanced Airbag System and 3-point seat belts.
 The child-seat anchor system known as LATCH is standard on every model of the Compass too.